Suncorp Credit Cards Rewards Program Guide

 - General merchandise.
 Reward options in this category include jewellery, sporting goods, cookware, beauty products and toys.

-- Click on “Rewards” and follow the prompts to get to the online catalogue.
+- Click the "Sign On" button and follow the prompts to login.

 - Browse the catalogue or search using specific terms you’re interested in (for example, “gift cards”).